tuanvu13/netflix-project/README.md

 ## Step 3: Create a TMDB API Key

-- Next, I will create a TMDB API key
-- Open a new tab in the Browser and search for TMDB
-- Click on the first result, I will see this page
-- Click on the Login on the top right.
-I will get this page.
-- I need to create an account here. click on click here.
-I have account that's why i added my details there.
-- once I create an account I will see this page.
-- Let's create an API key, By clicking on my profile and clicking settings.
-- Now click on API from the left side panel.
-- Now click on create
-- Click on Developer
-- Now I have to accept the terms and conditions.
-- Provide basic details
-- Click on submit and I will get my API key.

 ## Step 4 : Install Prometheus and Grafana On the new Server